thomalex001/ga-project-1/README.md

   ```
   * Added the player and the invaders on the grid.
   * Had real difficulty with the invaders moving pattern.
-  * Used `"!goingRight"` (app.js - line 100) with a bang operator instead of`"goingLeft"` which fixed the issue with invdaders moving pattern.
+  * Used `"!goingRight"` (app.js - line 100) with a bang operator instead of`"goingLeft"` which fixed the issue with invaders moving pattern.
   * Increased the grid to **20x20** as it did not allow enough movement for the player and ennemy.

 ### Day Two